GoldenLabHuji/DBbot/README.md

     -   ChooseMultiple

 Attributes with string values will have the string operators, and attributes with numeric values will have the numeric operators.
-Factor operators behave differently.
-More about Factor Attributes/Operators in the Factor Section # fix
+Factor Attributes behave differently, it have several build in option to choose from.
+To define an attribute as a factor attribute the developer needs to do it manually.
+More on this in the next sections

 ## Custom operators